 This desensitises dogs to recognizing bowel movements as something that should be done ‘elsewhere’.
 Which also means, that these dogs require a little extra training to understand the concept of going to the loo in specific areas.

 The first tool in your arsenal is the ‘where’.
 For this, you have to show your pupper than he needs to go pee in a specific area.
 Recognise the signs.
 If your puppy is whining, sniffing the ground frantically, circling in the same spot, or beginning to squat, he needs to ‘go’.
+This is where puppy training pads can be particularly useful for training a puppy where to pee.

 When he displays this behavior, take him out immediately.
 If you cannot, you can put him on a puppy mat or laid out newspapers instead.
 The goal is that your puppy needs to learn the association between peeing and the specific place.